 We are used to living in the age of the internet, and a lot depends on it.
-Without it, taxis don't work, delivery services don't, and you can't pay everywhere.
+Without it, taxis don't work, delivery services don't function, and it's not possible to pay everywhere.
 The inconveniences are, of course, significant.
-That's on the one hand.
-But on the other hand, the safety of residents is an absolute priority.
+That's on one hand.
+But on the other hand, the safety of residents is absolutely a priority.
 We see what is happening: the number and quality of attacks, unfortunately, are increasing.

 The technological response includes the deployment of a WiMAX network — a wireless communication standard that provides high-speed wireless internet access.
 In parallel, banks and retail chains have been instructed to switch ATMs to wired connections where this has not yet been done.

-For communication on trains: satellite terminal RS-30M created in Russia
+For communication in trains: satellite terminal RS-30M created in Russia